Drinking from the Fire Hose At Microsoft

 In part, I think this is a reflection of a company that can afford to invest in the long run and be strategic, rather than always investing in the short term and feeling like a chicken with its head cut off.
 It is a refreshing change of pace.

-But don’t confuse that with a slow pace, it was crazy busy over here last week.
+But don’t confuse that with a slow pace, it was intensely busy over here last week.
 Right off the bat I was put to work on preparing materials for a private Software Design Review (SDR) we had with select customers and partners, which kept me busy over the weekend.
 The great part of course is that I’m pretty much in control over my own schedule for the most part, as long as I’m producing results.

 You Sound Like You Totally Drank The Kool-Aid?